IOS-Group3/Fanimation/readme.md

 Inspired by MyAnimeList, Fanimation is an anime and manga databasing and social cataloging platform where users can organize and track personalized list of anime/manga titles they are completing, view their current progress, rate titles, and provide reviews for others to view.

 ### App Evaluation
-- **Category:** Anime/Manga Social Cataloging
+- **Category:** Entertainment | Anime/Manga Social Cataloging
 - **Mobile:**  Fully Mobile to accomadate the target demongraphic
-- **Story: N/A**
+- **Story:** Current implementation are mostly web based, and the mobile platforms that are available tend to be web ports with poor UI.
+This project provides a solution with relevant features for the growing mobile Anime/Manga consumers.
 - **Market:** Manga and Anime enthusiast of any age group
 - **Habit:** Anime titles and manga volumes are released every season.
-This app will serve as a companion app during daily consumption.
+This app will serve as a companion app in daily consumption.
 - **Scope:** Start with allowing user to add anime and manga titles to personalized collections.
 Provide a 1-10 rating system which is aggregated across the app.
+We can then scale to allowing group creation or other social interaction/collaboration features.

 ## Product Spec